What is inventory?

 - Category/Type: Items can be sorted by category or type such as drug, aesthetic, vaccine etc.

-- Formulation: items can be sorted by its form such as powder, tablet, capsule, injection etc.
+- Formulation: items can be sorted by their form such as powder, tablet, capsule, injection etc.

 - Generics: the active ingredient and filler of the product can be set.